-to the Pact for Skills, it will also promote the creation of a skills partnership for the long-term care sector.
-EU funding programmes like Erasmus+ and the Digital programme will be used to provide specific training opportunities for health and care workers on digital skills.
+Within the framework of the European Pact for Skills that aims to support public and private organisations with upskilling and reskilling, so they can thrive through the green and digital transitions, it also promotes the creation of a skills partnership for the long-term care sector.
+Furthermore, EU funding programmes like Erasmus+ and the Digital programme are used to provide specific training opportunities for health and care workers on digital skills.